MMettille/redux-feedback-form/to-do-list.md

     [ ] STRETCH!!!
 Can edit feedback
     [ ] STRETCH!!!
 Can go back to the previous page
 [ Admin Page ]
-    [ ] Get request from the database
+    [ x ] Get request from the database
-    [ ] Display everything in a table
+    [ x ] Display everything in a table
     [ ] WILL have a delete function